Seraksab/OpenWeatherMap.NetClient/README.md

 A simple, asynchronous .NET client to fetch weather information from the [OpenWeatherMap](https://openweathermap.org/) APIs.

-Support for response caching is built in.
+Support for response caching and retries is built in.
 Numerical values are parsed to and returned as units from [Units.NET](https://github.com/angularsen/UnitsNet) (where applicable) to ease the conversion between different measurement systems and avoid unit confusion.